|CAARS Teens will meet from 12:00-1:30pm|

 |8th Grade: Holocaust and Human Behavior||We explore“Facing History and Ourselves” Holocaust curriculum which leads students through an examination of the history of the Holocaust, and fosters their skills in ethical reasoning, critical thinking, empathy, and civic engagement.
 By focusing on the choices of individuals who experienced this history—students are given a lens to thoughtfully examine the universal themes and questions about human behavior inherent in a study of the Holocaust.
-Taught by Jacqueline Fox|
+Taught by Aron Neesman|

 |9th Grade: Modern Israel||We will explore the various aspects of Israel’s history, society and culture and their impact on the founders’ vision for a Jewish state, as well as the challenges that Israel faces today.
 Students will be introduced to the many facets of the land, the people, and the cultures of Israel.
 Taught by Sam Rosensetin|

-|10th: Confirmation||Our confirmation class will explore the formation of Jewish identity.
+|10th Grade: Confirmation||Our confirmation class will explore the formation of Jewish identity.
 They will seek to find answers to many of our traditions’ deep and lingering questions: How does Jewish history and our own American Jewish experience shape our identity?How do we reflect on our place in the world as Jews?
 How does Judaism provide a community based on shared Jewish values throughout your life?
 How do our Jewish texts provide guidance for us in our lives?
 In what ways can our Judaism teach us skills and strategies for making our lives more fulfilling?
 Taught by Robert Cullick|

 Learning With Our Rabbis